Retirement Watch Lighthouse Logo

 Estate Planning is the process of determining how your wealth and assets should be transferred to the heirs of your choice: your children, grandchildren, friends, families, charitable causes, etc. and then deciding which legal tools and structures to use to best meet your estate planning goals.

-Estate planning is not simply reducing or eliminating taxes and avoiding Probate.
+Estate planning is not simply reducing or eliminating taxes and avoiding probate.
 Only after establishing how you want your estate’s assets to be distributed should you consider ways to reduce taxes and avoid probate.
 From there, good estate plans deal with a host of other issues.
 Now, with all but a few estates exempt from the federal estate tax, those other issues are, or should be, at the forefront of estate planning.

 An estate plan is to ensure that you are taken care of the rest of your life and that your wealth is transferred to the people you want to have it.
 A good estate plan ensures these goals are accomplished with as much efficiency and as little cost as possible.
 An estate plan addresses the management and distribution of an individual’s property and financial obligations after he or she dies with financial tools such as wills, revocable living trusts and power of attorney.